 The financial aid office will determine your financial aid package (direct loans) for the academic year (half will be disbursed at the beginning of the fall semester and the remaining half will be disbursed at the beginning of the spring semester).
 Your loan amounts depend on several factors, including your Expected Family Contribution (EFC), your dependency status, and your enrollment status at AUC.

-Signing the funding estimate (award letter): All students are required to sign the funding estimate in order to receive loans.
-You will receive an email notification to electronically sign your award letter within 10 calendar days.
+All students are required to sign the funding estimate in order to receive loans.
+You will receive an email notification to electronically sign your award letter within ten calendar days.

-- Loan processing takes at least 10 business days.
-The funds are released to the school approximately 10 days prior to the start of the semester (provided the student has completed all of the necessary steps).
-The school will credit the students' accounts within three days of receipt and will proceed with the remaining credit balance, if any, according to the student’s signed credit balance authorization form and the delivery method you provide to AUC.
+The funds are released to the school approximately ten days prior to the start of the semester (provided the student has completed all the necessary steps, including course registration).
+The school will credit the students account within three days of receipt and within 14 days deliver any credit balance refund to the student.

-These refunds are released to students using the following methods:
+These funds are released to students using the following method:

-- Wire to the student’s declared domestic or international bank account
+- Wired to the student’s declared domestic or international bank account

 - Check mailed to the student’s preferred address

-- Processed through the student accounts office on campus in Cairo
+- Processed through student accounts office on campus in Cairo

 Private Education Loan Option at AUC

-If you decide that you need additional loans to cover your education expenses, you can apply for a Sallie Mae Smart Option Loan.
-The Sallie Mae Smart Option Loan is a private credit-based loan that is also available to AUC undergraduate and graduate students in need of supplemental funds.
-Parents and other creditworthy individuals now have the option when it comes to helping their students to pay for college to borrow Sallie Mae Parent Loan.
-We do not award or process these loans through AUC, so you will need to deal with Sallie Mae directly at https://www.salliemae.com/.
+The Sallie Mae Smart Option Loan is a private credit-based loan which is also available to AUC undergraduate and graduate students in need of supplemental funds.
+We do not award or process these loans through AUC, so you will need to deal directly with Sallie Mae.